DotOpperator/Photos/README.md

 Photos

-A general android application that allows a user to:
+A general application that allows a user to:
 1. create and remove an album
 2. add and remove photos from the album
 3. move photos by copy pasting